MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/start-using-mdex-xdr.md

 Otherwise, if an incident is classified as _True Positive_, our experts then identify recommended response actions that need to be performed.
 The method in which the actions are performed depends on the permissions and access levels you have given the Defender Experts for XDR service.
 [Learn more about granting permissions to our experts](get-started-xdr.md#grant-permissions-to-our-experts).

 - If you have granted Defender Experts for XDR the recommended Security Operator access permissions, our experts could perform the recommended response actions on the incident on your behalf.
-These actions, along with an **Investigation summary**, show up in the incident's [Guided response](#how-to-use-guided-response-in-microsoft-365-defender) flyout panel in your Microsoft 365 Defender portal for you or your SOC team to review.
+These actions, along with an **Investigation summary**, show up in the incident's [Managed response](#how-to-use-managed-response-in-microsoft-365-defender) flyout panel in your Microsoft 365 Defender portal for you or your SOC team to review.
 Once our experts conclude their work on the incident, its **Status** field is then updated to _Resolved_ and the **Assigned to** field is updated to _Unassigned_.

-- If you have granted Defender Experts for XDR the default Security Reader access, then the recommended response actions, along with an **Investigation summary**, show up in the incident's **Guided response** flyout panel in your Microsoft 365 Defender portal for you or your SOC team to perform.
+- If you have granted Defender Experts for XDR the default Security Reader access, then the recommended response actions, along with an **Investigation summary**, show up in the incident's **Managed response** flyout panel in your Microsoft 365 Defender portal for you or your SOC team to perform.
 To identify this handover, the incident's **Assigned to** field is updated to _Customer_.

 You can check the number of incidents that are awaiting your action in the Defender Experts card in your Microsoft 365 Defender portal: